HuskieRobotics/3061-lib/README.md

 **Features**
 ----
-* multiple robots, including a simulated robot with basic simulation of swerve modules
+* multiple robots with different configurations, including a simulated robot with basic simulation of swerve modules
 * logging and replay via [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/README.md)
+* vision subsystem supporting multiple Photonvision based cameras to update pose estimation
+* move-to-pose command that generates on-the-fly paths using a field model defined by a set of regions and transition points between regions
 * CAN FD (CANivore) to reduce CAN bus utilization
-* reports devices missing from the CAN bus
+* commands
+    * drive-to-pose (closed loop straight-line motion to pose)
+    * rotate-to-angle (closed loop rotational setpoint with optional driver-controlled translational motion)
 * swerve-specific features
     * robot-relative and field-relative driving modes
+    * slow mode for fine-tuned motion
+    * acceleration limiting when not in "turbo" mode
     * current limiting configuration for motors
     * x-stance
     * leave wheels rotated in last direction when not driving to enable smooth continuation of motion
-    * switch drive motors to coast mode when robot is disabled and has stopped moving to facilitate manual pushing
+    * switch drive motors to coast mode when robot is disabled and has stopped moving for a period of time to facilitate manual pushing

 **Configuration**
 ----